technolaji/github4s/docs/src/main/tut/git_data.md

 - `ref`: ref formatted as heads/branch.
 - `sha`: the SHA1 value to set this reference.
 - `force`: Indicates whether to force the update or to make sure the update is a fast-forward update.
-Leaving this out or setting it to `false` will make sure you're not overwriting work.
+Setting it to `false` will make sure you're not overwriting work.
 Default: `false`.

 ```scala
 val updateReference = Github(accessToken).gitData.updateReference(